 With the User-agent specification, you can exclude specific bots (see table in previous section) or reference all bots.
 The Disallow feature will then allow you to exclude any pages you don’t want to be indexed.
 As a general rule, you only need to worry about this if you have canonical issues to resolve, or if there’s a web page that might interfere with your primary on page SEO goals.
 Otherwise, you can leave your robots.txt file blank.

 Either way, double check your work to make sure you haven’t accidentally precluded all search bots from seeing your entire site—it happens more often than you might think.
 One word of advice: don’t try to be sneaky by hiding bad or damaging material.
 Robots.txt instructions are publicly available information.
 You can see ours at SEO.co here:

 If you’re concerned about the formatting or function of your robots.txt file, you can use Google’s free tester to check it out for possible errors.

-Your URL structure can influence how your site is seen and how your pages are evaluated.
-Google favors sites that have clear, straightforward URLs that make it easier for users to navigate, along with descriptive text that tells Google what the page is about.
+Your URL structure can influence your on-page SEO, including how your site is seen and how your pages are evaluated.
+Google favors sites that have clear, straightforward URLs that make it easier for users to navigate, along with descriptive text that tells Google what the web page is about.